walter-a-jablonowski/sys-2/ai.md

 I am making an app that can be used to manage a list of entries of different types.
 From each entry the user can navigate to a list of sub entries (hierarchical).

-## Common

-Deriving ids from field name:

-- convert each word to first character uppercase, then remove all non alpha numeric chars
-- usually we also add a additional string to the id to make it unique (see below)

 ## Types

 Different types of entries can be defined in a file structure like